YuhuaJiang2002/Nirvana/README.md

-# Nirvana: Multi-Modal Foundation Model for Medical Imaging
+# Nirvana: A Specialized Genearlist Model With Task-Aware Memory Mechanism

-Nirvana is a comprehensive multi-modal foundation model designed for medical imaging tasks, particularly focused on MRI reconstruction and medical report generation.
-The project combines state-of-the-art transformer architectures with specialized medical imaging capabilities.
+Nirvana is an SGM with specialized memory mechanism, linear time complexity, and test-time task information extraction.

 ## 🏗️ Project Architecture